-MPL560 Discipleship Strategies (2 credits)
+MPL 560 Discipleship Strategies w/ Mentored Ministry Practicum (3 credits)

-This course exams the key components of disciple-making as the core task of the Great Commission by investigating the biblical, historical, and theological foundation for developing Christ followers in a global context.
+This course examines the key components of disciple-making as the core task of the Great Commission by investigating the biblical, historical, and theological foundation for developing Christ followers in a global context.
 Special attention will be given to articulating a strategy for making disciples through life transformation and leadership development in a variety of ministry settings.
 Students will draw from various church models to inform their ability to craft an effective discipleship process.